QuantEcon/lecture-python.myst/lectures/wealth_dynamics.md

 ## Implementation using JAX

-Let's define a Model to represent the wealth dynamics.
+Let's define a model to represent the wealth dynamics.

 ```{code-cell} ipython3
 # NamedTuple Model